EXHIBITIONS (SOLO)

-2022 - Visual Arts Center of New Jersey: Ripple Effect - group show (Summit, NJ)
+2022 - Visual Arts Center of New Jersey: Ripple Effect (Summit, NJ)

-2022 - New Jersey State Museum: New Jersey Arts Annual: Reemergence - group show (Trenton, NJ)
+2022 - New Jersey State Museum: New Jersey Arts Annual: Reemergence (Trenton, NJ)

 2021 - Barnard College: Un-design the Redline: An Interactive Exhibition (NYC)

-2021 - Humble Arts Foundation: La Frontera; a New Latinx Lexicon - group show #66 (online)
+2021 - Humble Arts Foundation: La Frontera; a New Latinx Lexicon (online)

-2017 - Iris and B. Gerald Cantor Gallery: Rethinking the Afropolitan - two person show (Worcester, MA)
+2017 - The College of Holy Cross: Iris and B. Gerald Cantor Gallery: Rethinking the Afropolitan (Worcester, MA)

 2015 - Museum of the City of New York: Affordable New York/A Housing Legacy (NYC)